iterative/dvc.org/content/docs/command-reference/exp/pull.md

 # exp pull

-Download a single [experiment](/doc/command-reference/exp) from a Git remote, and its data from a `dvc remote`.
+Download an [experiment](/doc/command-reference/exp) from a Git remote, and its data from a `dvc remote`.

 ## Synopsis